suchyta1/Valarauko/README.md

 ## Installation

+You can ask me if this is relevant for you; if you're trying to get this working somewhere, probably I know about it and am helping you anyway.
-You can ask me about this if it's relevant.
-Having everything setup is somewhat non-trivial.
+In short, having everything setup is somewhat non-trivial.
 The package doesn't itself really require any building -- just cloning the code -- but there are about a gazillion dependencies you need for the code to actually successfully run, most of which are python modules.
-If you're trying to get this working somewhere, probably I know about it and am helping you anyway.
-Right now I have it installed on the [Astro cluster](https://wiki.bnl.gov/astro/index.php/Computing) at BNL, and [Edison](http://www.nersc.gov/users/computational-systems/edison/) at NERSC.
+Right now I have everything installed on the [Astro cluster](https://wiki.bnl.gov/astro/index.php/Computing) at BNL, and [Edison](http://www.nersc.gov/users/computational-systems/edison/) at NERSC.
 It's more or less installed on [Cori](http://www.nersc.gov/users/computational-systems/cori/) too, (unless the hpcp modules changed there too), but I'm getting very slow performance there for some reason, so I'm not using Cori.
+See [below](https://github.com/suchyta1/Valarauko#generating-the-balrog-job) about integrating the software into the Balrog runtime.

 ## Generating simulation positions